87: Samantha Béart Joins the Party!

 Yeah, I certainly wouldn't create a character that at some point had to be held down by Carlak in order to save him from his own dark urges that were going to threaten to kill everyone.

+And it formed a love story that stood the test of time.
 And we went into the pits of hell in order to defeat evil for the rest of eternity.

 I certainly wouldn't do that.
+That seems very weird.

-But for our purposes, I'm at Samantha at what I can only describe as a darkly lit, secret, I'm assuming cult meeting featuring Sam Lake and musical recording artist Poe.
+But for our purposes, I'm at Samantha at what I can only describe as a darkly lit, secret, I'm assuming, cult meeting featuring Sam Lake and musical recording artist Poe.

 So I assume like that, you know, I feel like that's a normal thing in LA that happened.